NextGenSysML Part 11 – Analysis Requirements

 It is possible to model parameters of interest like total weight, power consumption, or the duration of a function, and the objective of the analysis as a textual statement or as an expression that can be evaluated.

 SysML v2 provides the well-known use cases (see NextGenSysML Part 8), and test cases (see NextGenSysML Part 10).
-It also analysis cases to specify the analysis scenario.
+And also, analysis cases to specify the analysis scenario.
 All of them are specializations of the general case element (see NextGenSysML Part 8 ).

 Scenarios can be modeled to identify the analysis models to be executed including the configurations of the analysis subject, the infrastructure of the analysis execution, and the conditions and assumptions which can be specified as text or as computable expressions.